openharmony/docs/en/application-dev/reference/apis-core-file-kit/js-apis-file-environment.md

 getUserDocumentDir(): string

 Obtains the sandbox path of the pre-authorized **Documents** directory of the current user.
-This API is available only to certain devices.
+This API is available only to the devices with the required system capability.

 **Required permissions**: ohos.permission.READ_WRITE_DOCUMENTS_DIRECTORY